-Linkage Number Source Pathway Receptor Consequence of Risk Being Realised Probability of Risk Being Realised Risk Classification Comments 3 Mains water pipes Mild (due to presence of mineral oil) Unlikely Very Low Risk Mains water pipes remain in positive pressure, ensuring that any water in areas of damaged pipework/leaks is forced out from the pipe, rather than allowing ingress into the water pipes.
+Linkage Number Source Pathway Receptor Consequence of Risk Being Realised Probability of Risk Being Realised Risk Classification Comments m north of the Site.
+We note the cable runs east to west at a consistent distance from the river.
+For the fluid to contact the river, it would need to migrate laterally out of the cable trench and through approx. 200 m of Made Ground.
+Given the relatively low volume of leaked fluid and the time elapsed since the leak occurred this is considered unlikely and a very low risk.
+3 Mains water pipes Mild (due to presence of mineral oil) Unlikely Very Low Risk Mains water pipes remain in positive pressure, ensuring that any water in areas of damaged pipework/leaks is forced out from the pipe, rather than allowing ingress into the water pipes.
 At this time, LAB and mineral oil is not known to be aggressive to plastic or metal pipework, or cause leaching from plastic pipework.
-4 LAB and blended mineral oil in groundwater from the cable leak (low solubility) Dissolution of contaminants, vertical and lateral migration of dissolved contaminants in groundwater 4a) Groundwater and/or 4b) Surface water: direct contact or adjacent to the trench.
-Impacts to the groundwater body beneath the Site which has currently "Good" status Medium 4a) Groundwater - Low Likelihood 4b) Surface water - Unlikely 4a) Groundwater - Moderate / Low Risk 4b) Surface water - Low Risk 4a) Groundwater vulnerability (for the deep GWB in the bedrock) is classified as 'Low' in the vicinity of the Site and, according to nearby borehole logs, the Till thickness is approximately 16 m.
-This is a significant thick cover of relatively impermeable material (i.e. Till) above the bedrock and the area around the Site is covered in low permeability hardstanding; however, due to the leak duration and volume, this is classified as low likelihood.
-Shallow groundwater, which is likely perched or associated with the River Liffey/Dublin Harbour, was noted in the Marine Sediment at approximately 7 m bGL.
-In the event that this has been impacted by the leaked cable fluid it is unlikely that it is in hydraulic connectivity with the deeper GWB in the bedrock, considering the thickness of till between the two.
-However, considering mineral oil is classified as hazardous in groundwater and due to the leak volume and duration, and unknown rate of potential natural degradation that may have occurred since 2003, it is considered a moderate/low risk.
+4 LAB and blended mineral oil in groundwater from the cable leak (low solubility) Dissolution of contaminants, vertical and lateral migration of dissolved contaminants in groundwater Groundwater and/or surface water: direct contact or adjacent to the trench.
+Impacts to the groundwater body beneath the Site which Mild 4a) Groundwater - Unlikely 4b) Surface Water - Unlikely 4a) Groundwater - Very Low Risk 4b) Surface water - Very Low Risk , , , , , , , , , , , , , , , , , , , ,